 Cheap Airfares and Sandy Beaches Found Elsewhere

 Fast forward 30 years and cracks had plainly emerged.
 With overseas travel having become the norm rather than the exception, the idea of hanging out on black volcanic sands no longer held the same appeal.
 With world class beaches only a little further afield in places such as Guam, Hawaii and Thailand meant Hachijo-jima was going to struggle to reinvent itself.
-The hotel subsequently underwent several name changes, settling on the Hachijo Oriental Resort prior to its demise and eventual closure around 2006.
+The hotel subsequently underwent several name changes, settling on the Hachijo Oriental Resort prior to its demise and eventual closure in 2006.

 Having visited the hotel site recently, it revealed a very sorry state of affairs.
 Even though it’s been only 10 years since ceasing operations the tropical heat and saltwater has ensured a swift deterioration of the hotel’s amenity.
 Compared with photos from only a few years back, the grounds are now so overgrown it’s bordering on a jungle.
 With the likelihood of finding a new owner quickly fading it’s a wretched sight to see this once grand hotel crumble around itself.